mvsoom/thesis/writing/thesis/chapter/parametric/main.typ

 - Does not allow negative flow.
 It does however allow for very sharp GCI events, which are of utmost importance in joint inverse filtering setting.
 We will use it as a base model due to its popularity.

+Closed phase, open phase, return phase.
+Some count return as open, some as closed phase as reflected in OQ computations @Doval2006.

 Mainly computationably cumbersome due to non-analytical tractablilty: requires solving a bisection routine for each numerical sample.
 Brittle.
 Research into more stable routines @Gobl2017.

 We also built a jax-compatible library which can differentiate through this, and which can simulate realistic changes in amplitude (shimmer), fundamental frequency (jitter), open quotient and others.
 Differentiable and batchable.
 Very fast because bisection routines in machine code.

-== Classic polynomial models
+== Classic piecewise polynomial models
 <sec:classic-polynomial-models>

 We make a case for the old "forgotten" family of polynomial GF models such as @Alku2002 @Verdolini1995 @Doval2006:
 - Computationally fast, analytical null flow condition
 - Many exist in literature guised in orders $n = 0,1,2,3$
 - Capable of very sharp events
-- "Bright spectrum": very slow decay, so are excellently placed to excite GF (@chapter:gif).
+- "Bright spectrum": very slow decay, so are excellently placed to excite GF

 /*